Christian Shephard: Before the crash

 Initially, Christian is the chief of surgery at St. Sebastian Hospital.
 He is a recovering alcoholic.
 He marries Margo (Veronica Hamel), and the two have one child together, Jack.
-When Jack comes home following a bullying incident, Christian discourages Jack from trying to be heroic, saying that he doesn't have what it takes.
+When Jack comes home following a bullying incident, Christian discourages Jack from trying to be heroic, saying that he "doesn't have what it takes."
 Years later, Christian meets Carole Littleton (Susan Duerden), a woman from Sydney, Australia.
 The two have a brief relationship before she returned to her home country, and later she gives birth to Christian's daughter, Claire (Emilie de Ravin).
 Christian would often fly over to visit, supporting the two the best he could.
 Carole and her sister, Lindsey (Gabrielle Fitzpatrick), do not approve of him juggling time between two families, which leads to Christian being told he is no longer allowed to visit.

 Jack grows up to be a doctor, working at the same hospital as Christian.
 Christian tries to coach Jack on his poor bedside manner, most notably when Sarah (Julie Bowen) is brought in with severe injuries to her spine; he states that "false hope is still hope."
 Jack and Sarah grow close and eventually marry.

 When he learns Carole has been in a car accident, Christian travels to Australia and pays for the medical treatment to keep her alive.
 While at the hospital, he introduces himself to Claire for the first time, much to Lindsay's resentment.
 Christian takes Claire out for coffee and tells her of his other family.
 Claire doesn't react well and walks out on him, so he returns to Los Angeles.

 After Jack and Sarah's marriage fails, Jack finds Christian's number on her phone bill, and assumes he is the man Sarah was now seeing, confronting him at an AA meeting.
-After being assaulted, Christian slips back into drinking heavily after being sober for fifty days.
+After being assaulted, Christian slips back into alcoholism after being sober for fifty days.
 Later, Christian operates on a woman while under the influence, and is exposed by Jack, ending his career.
 At an airport bar, Christian meets Ana Lucia Cortez (Michelle Rodriguez).
 The two agree to travel to Australia together under different aliases; Ana Lucia names him "Tom", and Christian calls her "Sarah".
 Once in Australia, Christian asks Ana Lucia to serve as his bodyguard.
 The two drive to Lindsey's house, where he angrily demanded to see his daughter.
 After almost becoming violent, Christian is restrained and driven away.
 He is dropped off outside a bar, where he meets James "Sawyer" Ford (Josh Holloway).
 The two drink together, when Christian admits his mistakes, and that he isn't able to call his son and apologize.

 Christian later suffers a severe heart attack and dies in an alley.
 His body is discovered and placed in a morgue, where he is identified by Jack.
 A funeral service was arranged back in LA, but Jack has trouble clearing Christian's coffin onto the doomed plane.